The Bankrate promise

 The $50,000 is the cost of borrowing the original $100,000.
 And the full $50,000 must be paid unless the lender offers prepayment discounts and you can pay off the full loan in time to earn the discount.

 Loans with factor rates tend to have short repayment periods of 24 months or less.
-If it took you two years to pay off a $100,000 loan with $50,000 in interest, you’d pay the equivalent of more than 42% interest per year.
+If it took you two years to pay off a $100,000 loan with $50,000 in interest, you’d pay the equivalent of more than 42 percent interest per year.

 Factor rate vs. interest rates